School of Dental Medicine

 Tooth that is knocked out: Hold onto the tooth by its top, or crown.
 You may rinse off the tooth’s root in water gently, but avoid scrubbing or removing the attached tissue.
 It may be possible to gently insert and hold the tooth in its socket.
 If not, place the tooth in milk and see your dentist immediately.

-For other questions call the Family Medicine Center’s dental division at 252 744 4618.
+For other questions call the School of Dentistry's hospital dentistry program at 252-744-4618.
 Our dentists are available 24 hours a day, seven days a week for emergency care.